Psyden57/BB-PlayBook-gcc-9.3.0/README.md

 ## 3. Compiling Modern C++

-You can now compile modern C++ code targeting the Playbook!
+You can now compile modern C++ code targeting the Playbook.
 The compiler automatically links against the correct QNX 6.5.0 sysroot and targets the Playbook's Cortex-A9 architecture.

 ```cpp
 // test.cpp